Cai Xukun: 2019: Ambassador of China and Jamaica, new songs and solo tour

-On March 1, Kun officially announced the dates for his first solo tour, "KUN ONE North America/U.K. Tour 2019", which included Vancouver, San Francisco, Los Angeles, New York, and London, from April 4 to April 12, 2019.
-It is worth noting that the tickets for the Los Angeles and New York shows were sold out online within the first few minutes they went on sale.
-On March 15, Kun released the first of his first DJ mix, "Bigger" on Spotify and was one of the tracks performed at his solo tour in April.
+On March 1, Kun announced the dates for his first solo tour, "KUN ONE North America/U.K. Tour 2019", which included Vancouver, San Francisco, Los Angeles, New York, and London, from April 4 to April 12, 2019.
+The tickets for the Los Angeles and New York shows were sold out online within the first few minutes they went on sale.
+On March 15, Kun released his first DJ mix, "Bigger" on Spotify, and it was one of the tracks performed at his solo tour in April.
 The release date for "Bigger" was slated for March 22 in China.

 On April 19, Kun released a song titled "Hard to Get".
 Prior to the song's release, Kun updated his social media accounts with three photos in succession, captioned 'H', 'T' and 'G'.
 The song was first performed during his first solo tour.
 The music video was released on May 3 through Kun's new YouTube Channel.

 On May 16, Kun attended the opening ceremony of the Asian Film and TV Week.
 On May 24 and 25, Kun finished the last two shows of his KUN ONE tour in Toronto and Vancouver.

 Kun was invited to be a guest judge for the 11th episode of the World's Got Talent, filmed in Hunan, China.
 He also delivered a special performance with a mix of "It's You" and "Hard to Get".
 The episode was broadcast on June 28 and immediately became a Hot Topic on Weibo.
 For the first time in its history, the program was the Most Discussed Variety Show of the day.

 On July 26, Kun released the single Young.
-Its music video was filmed in multiple locations around the world including Shanghai, Seoul, Taipei, Beijing and LA.
-Kun actively took part in the creation process including production, creating ideas for the music video, editing, helping out with the choreography and designing the cover of the EP.
+Its music video was filmed in multiple locations around the world, including Shanghai, Seoul, Taipei, Beijing and LA.
+Kun actively took part in the creation process, including production, developing ideas for the music video, editing, helping out with the choreography and designing the cover of the EP.
 The EP reported 63 million digital sales/streams in 2019, which the report described as a leading figure for that year.
-In just 1 minute and 21 seconds the EP achieved 9 of QQ Music's awards and caused the creation of two more certifications.
+In just 1 minute and 21 seconds, the EP achieved 9 of QQ Music's awards and caused the creation of two more certifications.
 Altogether the EP earned more than 20 million yuan.